 Sana’a M. Hussien (Secretary) is an attorney/principal at the Law Offices of Sana’a Hussien & Associates, PC.
 Her practice is focused on Commercial and Corporate Transactions, Civil Litigations, Real Estate Development and Estate Planning.
 In addition to the practice of law, Sana’a has served as a consultant to the USAID facilitating seminars on judicial ethics for Palestinian judges in the West Bank and Gaza.
 She also served as a consultant with the Law Consortium for Palestinian Legal Education to foster improvements in the legal education system in both the West Bank and Gaza.
 She is a member of the Arab American Bar Association, St. Jude Children’s Hospital Four Stars Committee, the Arab American Business and Professional Association and the United Nations Association – USA, Greater Chicago.
 She graduated from the College of Law at DePaul University and received a B.A. in Political Science from the University of Illinois at Chicago.

-Geoffrey H. Lewis (Compliance) practices law as a Partner with the law firm Kerstein, Coren & Lichtenstein LLP.
+Geoffrey H. Lewis (Compliance) practices law with the law firm Bassil & Budreau, LLP in Boston, Massachusetts.
 He has extensive experience in family law matters.
 He is also experienced in civil litigation matters including business litigation and the representation of high net worth individuals and corporations in securities arbitration matters, having recovered substantial awards for his clients in the United States, Chile and Israel.
 He also practices in the areas of international law and business transactions.
-He has provided significant legal services to numerous individuals and corporations in Chile and Israel and is engaged in business development activities in both countries.
+He has provided significant legal services to numerous individuals and corporations in Chile and Israel and is engaged in various business development activities in Israel and the U.S.

-He has been President of the Jewish Community Relations Council of Boston, a member of the Board of the Combined Jewish Philanthropies and Chair of its Overseas Committee which among other things, oversees the allocation of millions of dollars to programs throughout the world.
+Geoffrey has been President of the Jewish Community Relations Council of Boston, a member of the Board of the Combined Jewish Philanthropies and Chair of its Overseas Committee which, among other things, oversees the allocation of millions of dollars to programs throughout the world.
 He has also been a national officer of the Jewish Council for Public Affairs.
-He is currently a member of the Executive Committee of the Israel Policy Forum and a member of the board of the American Society for the University of Haifa.
-He graduated from the Northeastern University School of Law and has an undergraduate degree from Boston College.
+He is currently a member of the Boards of the Abraham Fund Initiatives and Americans for Peace Now.
+He is also a member of the Board of Governors of the University of Haifa.
+Geoffrey received his J.D. from the Northeastern University School of Law and his B.A. from Boston College.